bookofproofs/bookofproofs.github.io/_sources/history/20th-century/morin-ugo.md

 * When Ugo was born in Trieste in 1901, that city too was part of the Austrian Empire but again there was a large number of Italian speaking people.
 * Ugo spent his early years in Trieste but the situation there was difficult with very active groups trying to force that city to become part of Italy.
 * Ugo's parents decided to move to a part of Austria that was more peaceful and there he attended school.
-* This movement had been active in Trieste while Morin lived there as a child.
 * Morin was one of the Italian nationalists who had joined D'Annunzio and then fought under him.
 * Morin undertook university studies in Fiume while the city was occupied by D'Annunzio's troops, studying science there.
 * There were two main interests in Morin's life, the sea and mathematics.
-* His interest in the sea came through his father and at this stage in his life Morin left Fiume and returned to Trieste where he studied at the Nautical Institute.
 * Morin received his laurea in 1926 from the University of Padua and he was then appointed as Comessatti's assistant.
-* Morin married on 18 June 1927 remaining as an assistant at Padua until 1935.
 * Morin was influenced by these men and also by several other leading anti-Fascists in the University of Padua who were in other departments, particularly Egidio Meneghetti (1892-1961), professor of pharmacology at Padua and a leading figure of the Giustizia e Libertà movement and Norberto Bobbio (1909-2004), who started teaching at the University of Padua in philosophy of law in 1942 and who, in that year, joined the Partito d'Azione, a socialist anti-Fascist party.
 * Morin competed for the Chair of Analytic Geometry at the University of Florence in which he was successful, taking up the appointment in December 1942.
 * When Morin moved from Padua to Florence in 1942 he certainly did not give up his association with Padua for he frequently travelled between the two cities.